SoftwareUnderstanding/softsim/README.md

   - Output: post_process(software count: 2001)
 ## Model

 We have applied the Graph Similarity GNN models over our dataset.
+The orginal Github Repo is [SimGNN](https://github.com/benedekrozemberczki/SimGNN), the modified version for our dataset is ../src/SimGNN/.

 #### SimGNN: [link](https://arxiv.org/abs/1808.05689)
 Run Command: